hugorbarbosa/cpp-project-template/README.md

 $ cmake --build . -j 4
 ```

-It is also possible to compile the project calling the underlying build system directly (example for Unix Makefiles):
+Although it is recommended to use the CMake build command, it is also possible to compile the project calling the underlying build system directly (example for Unix Makefiles):

 ```sh
 $ make -j 4
 ```

-## Running
+## Running the executable

 After compiling the project, an executable file is created and can be run using the following command (note that some configuration generators (e.g., Visual Studio) may add a configuration folder (e.g., Debug) in the path):